Raoufaaali/ATI.PlayerMax.Automation.Framework/README.md

 # ATI.PlayerMax.Automation.Framework
-This automation framework is implemented in C#, it uses NUnit with Cucumber BDD (SpecFlow and Gherkin).
+This automation framework is implemented in Selenium C#, it uses NUnit with Cucumber BDD (SpecFlow and Gherkin).
 This framework can be configured to run test on Mobile and/or Browser.
 It can also run tests on prem or on Perfecto cloud or SauceLabs cloud

 ## Running on Perfecto